ArturMinnullin/arturminnullin.github.io/_posts/2016-01-20-the-rapid-rspec-launch.markdown

 description: Writing custom Sublime package to accelerate the launch of the specific spec
 date: 2016-01-20 00:00:00
 ---
 It turns out that testing is crucial.
-The everyday routine of good developer consists of several actions: write the failing test, implement code for this, launch the test again, refactor code and continue the process until you are satisfied.
+The everyday routine of a good developer consists of several actions: writing the failing test, implementing code for it, launching the test again, refactoring the code and continuing the process until you are satisfied.

 I use Sublime as a text editor and after creating the test I always need to switch to the console, type `rspec spec/` and use autocomplete to reach the desired file.
 However, it is becoming irritable especially when nesting is huge.
-Of course, I can use `Ruby Tests` package, but it provides ability to run test only inside the text editor.
-I believe that there are more convenient and efficient way.
+Of course, I can use `Ruby Tests` package, but it provides an ability to run test only inside the text editor.
+I thought that there has got to be a more efficient way.

 What I need is something that will generate string for the firing specific spec.
 For that purpose I have written a short Sublime package.
 In this article, I want to share how I have implemented it.